If your light fixture isn’t working properly how can you tell if you should do a ballast repair vs ballast replacement?

 Other types of light ballasts use self-variable resistors.
 As the resistance from the lamp is increased, these resistors prevent the lamp from receiving too much current.

-If you choose ballast repair vs ballast replacement, when repairing a ballast you must be sure you understand which ballast components need to be replaced.
-If you do not have the electrical training necessary to replace ballast components you could jeopardize the safety of your home, family, belongings, and/or your business.
+When repairing a ballast you must be sure you understand which ballast components need to be replaced.
+It is unlikely that you have the electrical training necessary to replace ballast components.
+This lack of electrical knowledge could jeopardize the safety of your home, family, belongings, and/or your business.

 Check out our post on Lighting Design Suggestions to Improve Your Property Value.